ElisonSherton/elisonsherton.github.io/_posts/2021-10-02-cnn-timeseries.md

 ![Final Model](https://i.imgur.com/INsPIhW.png)

 The layers in the model are as follows
-- Convolution layer which creates 64 channels out of the given single channel
+- Convolution Layer - This creates 64 channels out of the given single channel
 - Concat Pooling - This is commonly used now after fastai popularized it.
 We create max and average pools out of the feature maps and concatenate them into one long vector
 - Fully Connected Layer - Takes in the pooled output from previous step and generates the final forecast/prediction for the stock price.